rajathjaga/data_migration/README.md

 ## Overview

-This ETL pipeline automates the process of downloading, extracting, transforming, and loading data from JSON files.
+This data migration tool automates the process of downloading, extracting, transforming, and loading data from JSON files.
 The transformed data is uploaded to an AWS S3 bucket, and the final processed data is stored in an RDS database.

 ## Features